Ascendonanus: Description

 Ascendonanus was about 40 cm long, although the end of the tail is missing in all specimens and the full body length in life is not currently known.
-It is the smallest known member of the clade Varanopidae, a group of early synapsids that generally resembled the unrelated monitor lizards.
-Features that identify Ascendonanus as a "pelycosaur" grade synapsid and a member of the Varanopidae include a single lateral temporal opening (fenestra) in the skull, a ridge on the underside of the centra of the vertebrae, and enlarged blades on the ilium of the pelvis.
+It was originally described as the smallest known member of the clade Varanopidae, a group of early synapsids that generally resembled the unrelated monitor lizards.
+Features that could identify Ascendonanus as a "pelycosaur" grade synapsid and a member of the Varanopidae include a single lateral temporal opening (fenestra) in the skull, a ridge on the underside of the centra of the vertebrae, and enlarged blades on the ilium of the pelvis.
+However, the classification of Ascendonanus as a varanopid synapsid was challenged in a recent paper that placed it with neoreptilians.

 Specimens

 The five recovered fossils of Ascendonanus are strongly compacted and were split open as flattened counterslabs that revealed articulated partial or near complete skeletons with remains of soft tissue and some internal features.
 The bone material itself, however, often was not clearly preserved, making interpretation of some details more difficult.
 The specimens were CT scanned to reveal additional information.
 Based on the ossification of different bones, all individuals appear to be fully grown despite some differences in size.

 The specimen designated MNC-TA0924 was made the diagnostic holotype of Ascendonanus nestleri because it provides the clearest details of the skull.
+The other four specimens, MNC-TA0147, MNC-TA0269, MNC-TA0906 and MNC-TA1045, were designated as the paratypes.
 The most remarkable specimen (MNC-TA1045) preserves the clear body outline of nearly the entire animal on counterslabs, showing the thickness in life of the limbs and the neck, and the full covering of scales.